Leading transportation provider Enterprise is working hard to embed a positive approach to diversity in every aspect of its business.

 As an organisation, Enterprise is committed to extending and deepening its own understanding of diversity.
 Again, the partnership with Great With Disability comes into play: it's a great educational piece for us, says Ashley.

+Enterprise Holdings is the largest mobility provider in the world, with a multi-billion pound turnover and over 100,000 employees worldwide.
 Diversity is a central goal in all areas of the Enterprise business, and our commitment extends to every employee, customer and business partner.

 Enterprise aims to create a culturally aware workforce and a culturally competent organisation that mirrors the makeup of the communities we serve.